UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 ### Funding accounts

 Bots must be funded with currency to pay for liquidations and disputes.
-Specifically, if you want to run a liquidator bot, you need to fund the wallet with 1) synthetic tokens to close liquidated positions, 2) collateral currency to pay the DVM final fee, and 3) Ether to pay transaction fees.
+Specifically, if you want to run a liquidation bot, you need to fund the wallet with 1) synthetic tokens to close liquidated positions, 2) collateral currency to pay the DVM final fee, and 3) Ether to pay transaction fees.
-If you want to run a disputer bot, then this wallet should be funded with 1) collateral currency to pay dispute bonds and the DVM final fee and 2) Ether to pay for transactions.
+If you want to run a dispute bot, then this wallet should be funded with 1) collateral currency to pay dispute bonds and the DVM final fee and 2) Ether to pay for transactions.

 ### Bot private key management